jerome-trc/biomorph/ATTRIB.md

 Volley Gun sprites are courtesy of Superdave, Sonik.o.fan, 1337spy, Bgraybr, Warhawk, DBJ87, and id Software LLC.

 Barrage Launcher sprites are courtesy of ZDoom forum user LossForWords, alongside zrrion the insect, id Software LLC, and Apogee Entertainment.

+All sprites related to the Black Hole Dynamo are courtesy of NMN, Zero Prophet, Reactor, Kronos, and Midway, with edits by Realm667 user Gothic.

 Armour Bonus sprites are courtesy of id Software LLC, and edited by Realm667 user Infirnex.